The-AI-Alliance/AIA-NAIRR-Pilot/docs/index.markdown

 The software stak includes [RHEL-AI for experimentation](https://developers.redhat.com/learn/rhel-ai-try-llms-easy-way) and [OpenShift AI for enterprise application development](https://www.redhat.com/en/products/ai/openshift-ai).
 This environment provides tools across the full lifecycle of AI/ML experiments and models and helps build, train, test, and deploy models optimized for hybrid cloud environments.

 ### IBM Research Open Source Tools & Models
-There will be two tracks of submission for project proposals: **Track 1: Core AI Projects** and **Track 2: AI for Science Projects**
+There will be two tracks of submission for project proposals: **Track 1: Core AI Projects** and **Track 2: AI for Science Projects**.
-The assets for Core AI projects are described [here](https://the-ai-alliance.github.io/AIA-NAIRR-Pilot/core-ai/) and the assets for the AI for Science track are described [here](https://the-ai-alliance.github.io/AIA-NAIRR-Pilot/ai4science/)
+The assets for 'Core AI projects' track are described [here](https://the-ai-alliance.github.io/AIA-NAIRR-Pilot/core-ai/) and the assets for the 'AI for Science' track are described [here](https://the-ai-alliance.github.io/AIA-NAIRR-Pilot/ai4science/)
-In either track, the proposal can have research or educational goals.
-The proposal authors should explain how they would use the assets mentioned for either track to  address a research or educational goal.
+In either track, **the proposal can have research or educational goals.**  The proposal authors should explain how they would use one or more of the assets mentioned for either track to address their goal(s).